tradingstrategy-ai/docs/source/glossary.rst

         In finance, the face value is the nominal value of a financial instrument such as a bond, stock, or currency.
 For a bond, the face value is the amount that the bond will be worth when it matures.
 For a stock, the face value is the original value assigned to the stock when it is issued.
 For currency, the face value is the value printed on the currency.

-        For example, Digital Currency Group took over the defaulted Three Arrows Capital loan of $1.1B from its subsdiary Genesis
+        For example, Digital Currency Group took over the defaulted Three Arrows Capital loan of $1.1B from its subsidiary, Genesis
         `at its face value <https://twitter.com/ramahluwalia/status/1613040794725670914>`__
         even though
         it is unlikely the money will ever be recovered.
 The fair value